ClubsSuit/ClubsSuit/README.md

 Computer graphics specialist with 5 years of experience.
 Now I am expanding my skills in the field of machine learning and computer vision.

-- I've completed the Yandex.Practicum courses "Data science specialist".
+- I've completed the Yandex.Practicum courses "Data science specialist"
 - I'm currently working on my portfolio
-- I'm open to job offers.
+- I'm open to job offers

 <!--
 **ClubsSuit/ClubsSuit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.